Perekebina/DevOps_Projects/09.Implementing Wordpress Website with LVM Storage Management/README.md

 23. These commands access the MySQL command-line interface, create a WordPress database, define a user with specific privileges, flush privileges, display databases, and exit the MySQL environment.
 ![](./img/conf%20mysql.png)

-24. MySQl setup
+24. The MySQl is setup, The security group is setup to allow only access from the DB server only from the web server ip address.
+Mysql-client is installed `sudo yum install mysql`, further configurations is done on the wordpress.

 ![](./img/mysql%20setup.png)

-25. The security group is setup to allow only access from the DB server only from the web server ip address.
 ![](/img/security%20group%20and%20imbound%20rules%20configuration.png)

-26. mysql-client is installed `sudo yum install mysql`, further configurations is done on the wordpress.
 ![](/img/wordpress%20configuration.png)

 27. The mysql in the database server is accessed from webserver.